Git-Jake-Hill/PS_Automated_File_Setup/README.md

 ![](images/jpg/PS_Update_All_Masks_Code.jpg)

-Here a code is applied that matches to the corrisponding render elements produced from the 3D model.
+Here a code is applied that matches to the corresponding render elements produced from the 3D model.
 ![](images/jpg/Mask_Code_Example.png)

 ![](images/jpg/PS_Update_All_Masks_Render_Elements.jpg)

-Running the script to update all maks applies the alpha mask to all folders.
+Running the script to update all masks, applies the alpha mask to all folders.

 ![](images/jpg/PS_Update_All_Masks_Brick_Alpha.jpg)